ERA Constitution

 MISSION STATEMENT

 To provide an international forum for educating, sharing best practice and raising standards amongst both practitioners and users of talent sourcing and insight.
-It will provide a showcase for researchers and thought leadership within the sector.
+It will provide a showcase for talent professionals and thought leadership within the sector.

 CODE OF PRACTICE

-The Executive Research Association (ERA) is the leading Association and resource for professional executive Researchers; encompassing training, personal and corporate development, business growth and networking.
-The ERA seeks at all times to inspire, enable and motivate its members to convey to the executive search sector and the corporate community, in words and deeds, the value of using professional executive research services.
+The Executive Research Association (ERA) is the leading Association and resource for professional executive Researchers and talent professionals; encompassing training, personal and corporate development, business growth and networking.
+The ERA seeks at all times to inspire, enable and motivate its members to convey to the executive search sector and the corporate community, in words and deeds, the value of using professional executive research research and talent services.

 ERA members undertake on joining the Association to adhere to the ERA Code of Practice proving evidence of their commitment to high standards of ethics in relations with clients, candidates, business partners, colleagues and other parties as follows:

-- Researchers shall only undertake research projects which they feel they are competent to undertake successfully.
+• Members shall only undertake projects which they feel they are competent to undertake successfully.
 They will not make false statements about their skills, experience or activities, or about those of their organisation or colleagues, and at all times remain mindful of the scope and limitations of their techniques and capabilities.

-- Researchers will not mislead or use false information in order to access information nor claim to represent any actual organisation or company not involved in the research, nor undertake any activity which could damage the reputation of their client.
+• Members will not mislead or use false information in order to access information nor claim to represent any actual organisation or company, nor undertake any activity which could damage the reputation of their client.

-- Research work submitted should meet the highest standards of excellence, quality and reliability, and researchers should conduct themselves with respect, honesty and fairness in any dealings.
+• Research and insight work submitted should meet the highest standards of excellence, quality and reliability, and members should conduct themselves with respect, honesty and fairness in any dealings.

-- Researchers will not begin research services for a client where there is a conflict of interest to another existing client without notice to all relevant parties involved and will resolve any such conflicts of interest through disclosure or waiver.
+• Members will not begin to undertake services for a client where there is a conflict of interest to another existing client without declaring such conflict of interest to the client and will resolve any such conflicts of interest through disclosure or waiver.

 STRUCTURE/COMMITTEE